Samarkand – name origin

 samarkand for tourists

-In contrast to the open-air museums Bukhara and Khiva, the historical buildings of Samarkand are spread all over the city, which is why a vehicle is an advantage for the visit.
+In contrast to the open-air museums Bukhara and Khiva, the historical buildings of Samarkand are spread all over the city.
+To have a vehicle is an advantage for a visit.
 Due to this decentralization, hotels and restaurants are spread all over the city.

-Festival: Every two years Registan square hosts the Sharq Taronalari Festival, which means “Melodies of the Orient”.
+Festival: Registan Square hosts the Sharq Taronalari Festival every two years, which means “Melodies of the Orient”.
 This music festival usually takes place in August.

-Air connections: Samarkand has an international airport, which is approached from various cities in Russia but also Istanbul.
+Flight connections: Samarkand has an international airport, which is approached from various Russian cities and Istanbul.
 There are local flights to Tashkent.